 The 16th Avenue Tiled Steps are a stunningly beautiful and artistic surprise located in San Francisco’s Golden Gate Heights Neighborhood.
-The 163 step staircase, originally built in 1926, was transformed by residents of the quiet, residential neighborhood into an impressive mosaic display of beauty.
+The 163 step staircase, originally built in 1926, was transformed by residents of the quiet, residential neighborhood into an impressive mosaic tile display of beauty.

 Also known as The Moraga Steps, the 16th Avenue Tiled Steps consist of 163 separate mosaic tile panels that are surrounded by well-kept gardens.
 As you climb the staircase, the mosaics take you on a colorful, visual journey from sea to land to sky to space, and provide ample opportunities to take that perfect photo.

 As you climb the staircase, be sure you take time to stop an enjoy an expansive view of the San Francisco Sunset District.
-Just understand that during the day, especially on the weekends, the stairs get crowded and everyone, just like you, wants to stop to take photos and enjoy the view.
+Just understand that during the day, especially on the weekends, the stairs get crowded and everyone, just like you, wants to stop and take photos and enjoy the view.
 If you stop for them, they’ll stop for you.

 The 16th Avenue Tiled Steps Project